Deducteam/isabelle_dedukti/README.md

     - The list of changes can be found in `changes.txt`

-  * [Jeremy] Deleting the databases:
+  * Deleting the databases:

-    - If something is wrong, you may want to try deleting the databases (which means the proof terms will be rebuilt anew) located somewhere like:
+    - If something goes wrong, you may want to try deleting the databases (which means the proof terms will be rebuilt anew) located somewhere like:

     ```
-    ~/.isabelle/Isabelle2021/heaps/<something>/log/
+    $ISABELLE_HOME_USER/Isabelle2021-1/heaps/polyml-<something>/log/
     ```

-## Examples [Jeremy]
+## Examples

 A typical way of calling the tool is as follows for lambdapi format: